Magisk-Modules-Repo/IPControl/README.md

     [--info]    Print battery information and ACSwitch settings.

-Note that no progress messages are printed to terminal.
-If you need to check for success, you can do so by checking return value of the process which must be '0' on success.

 ## Support

 Just tell me your concern in detail in [this Telegram group](https://t.me/joinchat/JUfXGwuAuzKxo5boALVf1w)